amitxv/PC-Tuning/docs/debug-services.md

 11. Delete ``Debug-Services.bat`` as it is no longer required

-12. The service's dependencies must also be enabled if there are any.
-For user-mode services, you can use the dependency tree by typing ``services.msc`` in ``Win+R`` then navigating to ``Properties -> Dependencies`` of a service.
-Kernel-mode services are a bit more tedious as a dependency tree is not available.
-You will have to manually search for them.
-Note down all the dependencies
+12. The service's dependencies must also be enabled if there are any. [service-list-builder](https://github.com/amitxv/service-list-builder) can be used to get the entire dependency tree for a given service with the command below

+    ```bat
+    service-list-builder.exe --get_dependency <service> --kernel_mode
+    ```

 13. Get the default start value for each service that you noted down from the ``Services-Enable.bat`` script, then edit the start value in the ``Services-Disable.bat`` script for the corresponding service.
 Run the ``Services-Disable.bat`` script with NSudo to check whether the functionality is working.
 If it is not working, return to step 1 and repeat the entire process with the newly edited/latest ``Services-Disable.bat`` script.
 This is because a service that is required for the functionality might not have any service dependencies